Holiday Closure Notice:

 Megan is qualified in Schema Therapy, Eye Movement Desensitisation and Reprocessing (EMDR) and Clinical Hypnotherapy.

-Megan’s career includes significant roles in educational settings.
-As a School Psychologist at Geelong Grammar School, she contributed to students’ well-being and academic success through individual assessments and intervention strategies.
-Additionally, as the Senior Clinician for Inclusion Support Services in Catholic Education Northern Territory, Megan developed and implemented strategies to support students with diverse learning needs.
-Her work in the Northern Territory enhanced inclusive educational practices and provided tailored support to improve student outcomes, equipping her with a deep understanding of the unique challenges in remote and regional communities.
+Megan’s career includes roles in educational settings.
+As a School Psychologist at Geelong Grammar School, she contributed to students’ well-being and academic learning through individual assessments and intervention strategies.
+Additionally, as the Senior Clinician for Inclusion Support Services in Catholic Education Northern Territory, Megan supported students with diverse learning needs.
+Her work in the Northern Territory enhanced her understanding of inclusive educational practices and tailored supports to improve student outcomes, equipping her with a deep understanding of the unique challenges in remote and regional communities.

-Now based in Port Macquarie, Megan continues to apply her extensive experience to support children, young people, and families through psychoeducational assessments and professional supervision.
+Now based in Port Macquarie, Megan continues to offer support children, young people, and adults through individual psychological support, assessments and professional supervision.

 Publications